zeeemo/diabetes_readmission/README.md

 # Executive Summary

 I analyzed 10 years of US hospital data for patients with diabetes in order to determine whether or not, based on a series of features, if I could accurately predict whether they would be readmitted to the hospital.
 In my analysis, I used a few different models including Logistic Regression, KNearestNeighbors, and RandomForest.
 Overall, Logistic Regression worked best because it performed consistently on my training and test sets but I was only able to accurately predict whether a patient with a diabetic diagnosis would be readmitted with around a .62 accuracy.
+Through parameter tuning I was able to achieve an almost exact same score using RandomForest with a .617 score on my training and a .618 score on my testing datasets.
+This leads me to believe there is more room for improvement by more closely examining the relationship between my independent and dependent variables.

-To view this project from beginning to end, please view the notebooks in the following order:
+To view this project from beginning to end, please view the notebooks in the following order.
+MY EDA notebook is the most expansive due to the large amount of cleaning required with the dataset.

 - [Capstone_EDA](./Capstone_EDA.ipynb)
 - [model_one_logreg](./model_one_logreg.ipynb)
 - [model_two_knn](./model_two_knn.ipynb)
 - [model_three_rf](./model_three_rf.ipynb)

-Additionally, there are separate notebooks I used for parameter tuning - however I only made permanent changes as my score improved and remained stable.
+Additionally, there are separate notebooks I used for parameter tuning - however I only made permanent changes to my actual models as my score improved and remained stable.
 Those are listed below for reference.

 - [logreg_tuning](./logreg_tuning.ipynb)
 - [knn_tuning](./knn_tuning.ipynb)